tc39/proposal-decimal/bigdecimal-reference.md

 ### `BigDecimal.prototype.toFixed([digits])`

 This function returns a string that represents fixed-point notation of the `BigDecimal` value.
 There is an optional parameter `digits` that defines the number of digits after decimal point.
-It follows the same semantis of `Number.prototype.toFixed`.
+It follows the same semantics of `Number.prototype.toFixed`.

 ```js
 let v = 100.456m;